aristanetworks/vane/docs/nrfu_setup/nrfu_setup.md

 after CVP is running again, cd into the same directory where the rpm package and the 3 shell scripts are located and run the vane-cvp-start.sh script.
-This script is nearly identical to the vane-cvp-install.sh script with the exception of not perfoming the rpm installation.
+This script is nearly identical to the vane-cvp-install.sh script with the exception of not performing the rpm installation.
 It enables and starts the extension, then verifies the status of the extension, and finally disables (without stopping) the extension, as before.